saildot4k/saildot4k.github.io/docs/misc/picfix.md

 2. Bridge TEST and the appropriate resistor pad.
 1.5K for GH-026 Phat PS2 and 70k Slim PSTwo

-2. Using Kapton Tape, place a tiny piece of under point K to avoid connecting/shorts.
+2. Using Kapton Tape, place a tiny piece under point K to avoid connecting/shorts.

 3. Verify no solder bridges elsewhere!